Strike by New Jersey Transit train engineers leaves some 350,000 commuters in the lurch

 NJ Transit — the nation’s third-largest transit system — operates buses and rail in the state, providing nearly 1 million weekday trips, including into New York City.
 The walkout halts all NJ Transit commuter trains, which provide heavily used public transit routes between New York City’s Penn Station on one side of the Hudson River and communities in northern New Jersey on the other, as well as the Newark airport, which has grappled with unrelated delays of its own recently.

-However, the agency noted that the buses would not be able to handle close to the same number of passengers — only about 20% of current rail customers — so it urged people who could work from home to do so.

-Even the threat of it had already caused travel disruptions.
-Amid the uncertainty, the transit agency canceled train and bus service for Shakira concerts Thursday and Friday at MetLife Stadium in New Jersey.
+Amid uncertainty ahead of the strike, the transit agency canceled train and bus service for Shakira concerts Thursday and Friday at MetLife Stadium in New Jersey.

-The parties met Monday with a federal mediation board in Washington to discuss the matter, and a mediator was present during Thursday’s talks.
+The parties met Monday with a federal mediation board in Washington, and a mediator was present during Thursday’s talks.
 Kolluri said Thursday night that the mediation board has suggested a Sunday morning meeting to resume talks.

 Wages are the key sticking point of negotiations